safar1212/Awesome-books-solo-project/README.md

 # Awesome-books-solo-project

->This is a a website for storing books along with their author names.
-This app stores favorite book of people, which they save for later.
-Moreover, In this app folks can add book's name along with the author.
+>This is a website for storing books along with their author names.
+This app can be used to store favorite books of people.
+Moreover, In this app folks can add the book's name along with the author.
 And Can change their list accordingly.

 ## Built With